codio/site/source/docs/ide/boxes/installsw/gui.html.md

 ### Customization
 You can customise the X Server installation by modifying the config files in the normal way using vim or nano.
 For example you can

-- `sudo vim /etc/init/openbox.conf` opens the open box desktop config so you could change the default virtual desktop size
+- `sudo vim /etc/init/openbox.conf` opens the openbox desktop config so you could change the default virtual desktop size
 - `sudo vim /etc/init/novnc-3000.conf` would enable you to modify the port that the viewer runs on in case it conflicts with other services you may have configured on the default port 3000